SoftwareAG/c8y-docs/src/documents/guides/devices/mbed-ublox-C027.html.md

 The debug information is printed to the serial port of the device.
 To view its content, see http://mbed.org/handbook/SerialPC for details.

-> Please note (applies only to version prior to 2.1): Because the agent only reads the state of the *joystick* once per several seconds, you may need to push up the *joystick* and hold it for several seconds to switch on/off debug mode.
+> Please note (applies only to versions prior to 2.1): Because the agent only reads the state of the *joystick* once per several seconds, you may need to push up the *joystick* and hold it for several seconds to switch on/off debug mode.

 > When the agent is running in debug mode, many operations will be slowed down by a factor of 2 to 3 because of the large amount of I/O operations.
 If you want to disable the debug mode and switch back to express mode, simply push down the *joystick* and hold for several seconds (No holding is required starting from version 2.1).